dstroud/dreamsequence/README.md

 - The numbers in the top left indicate the current Arranger segment and step.
 "2.1" in the example above means the Arranger is on step 1 of the 2nd Arranger segment.
 If the Arranger is interrupted by being disabled and re-enabled, this readout will change to something like "T-4" where the number is a countdown, in steps, until the current pattern is completed and the Arranger resumes on the next segment.
 - To the right, a symbol will indicate if the Arranger is in Loop mode (as in the example above) or One-shot mode (arrow symbol).
 - In the middle of the dashboard, a mini chart shows the current and upcoming Arranger segments.
 In the example above, pattern A will be played once, then pattern B twice, then pattern C twice.
 The length of each segment is at a scale of one pixel per step.
 - At the bottom of the chart is a timeline that highlights any steps that have an event.
-In the example above, events occur on the firt step of the upcoming segment, followed by a segment with an event on every step.
+In the example above, events occur on the first step of the upcoming segment, followed by a segment with an event on every step.
 - At the very bottom of the dash is a readout of the remaining time on the Arranger.
 Note that this countdown will be adjusted if the Arranger is interrupted by being disabled and re-enabled.
 ----------------------------------------------------------------------------------------------------------------------